chauff/cse1500-web-transcripts/_lectures/security.md

 #### :bangbang: Juice Shop

-Of the [unvalidated redirects challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/unvalidated-redirects.html) we cover the _Outdated Whitelist_ challenge: attempt to redirect to a crypto currency address which is no longer included in the shop.
+Of the [unvalidated redirects challenges](https://pwning.owasp-juice.shop/part2/unvalidated-redirects.html) we cover the _Outdated Allowlist_ challenge: attempt to redirect to a crypto currency address which is no longer included in the shop.

 1. Head over to your Juice Shop installation and log in as any user.
 2. Check out the payment options at `http://localhost:3000/#/payment/shop` (assuming a local installation).
 You can also land here by following the procedure for _checking out_.